openstreetmap/owg-website/2025/02/15/post-mortem.md

 Below is a timeline of the incident:

 1. **15 December 2024, 03:53 (UTC) – Outage Begins**
    - HE.net suffers a routing equipment failure in Amsterdam, causing OpenStreetMap.org to become unreachable.
+Both of OpenStreetMap's redundant diverse fibre links to HE.net were offline due the failure of the HE.net's equipment.

 2. **15 December 2024, 04:01 – Initial Detection**
    - StatusCake monitoring tools detect the outage and send SMS alerts.